Monday, March 15, 2021

 They're so desperate that Margo suggests that they make spaghetti with chocolate frosting, which sounds absolutely disgusting.
 You'd think that Barf Girl would NOT want to eat that.
 Jordan proclaims he's rather have that then the plenty of vegetables that are in the freezer.
 Uh, no you would not, buddy.
 But if they had spaghetti, why didn't they just eat that?
 Just skip breakfast (if I can do it, so can they) and have spaghetti for lunch.
 Mary Anne whines to Logan that she's hungry and the next thing she knows, he's skied (yes, skied!) over with some food including bread, peanut butter, and bananas.

 Like Mallory, Kristy is also at home when the big snowstorm hits.
 She decides to call Bart to invite him over to watch some movies and stay for dinner.
 I am so confused by the timeline of all the events that happen on Wednesday for Kristy.
 School probably lets out at 3, and she probably got home at 3:30 since she takes the bus and SMS isn't exactly nearby her ritzy neighborhood.
 She then does her homework, but tells us she finished early so I'll be generous and say it only took her half an hour, so now it's 4:00.
 This is when she calls Bart.
 Instead of inviting Bart to go to the video store (hahahahaha, remember when we had video stores?
 Kids today don't know how lucky they are they can just stream movies from the comfort and convenience (I had to ask Siri to spell that for me!) of their own homes!), she has Charlie drive her there and she picks out two movies: Uncle Buck and Back to the Future (surprisingly somewhat recent for the time!)
-She mentions she was "hemming and hawing for so long that [Charlie] said, "Were you hoping to rent something before Christmas?"
+She mentions she was "hemming and hawing for so long"that [Charlie] said, "Were you hoping to rent something before Christmas?"
 I'm going to say the drive to the video store, picking out the videos, and the drive back was 45 minutes.
 And let's tack on five minutes for the phone call she had with Bart.
 Plus let's tack on another five minutes for when she gets back home and calls Bart to tell him to come over.
 So now it's five 'til 5:00 and Bart has arrived.
 (And shouldn't it be snowing by now?)
 They watch Uncle Buck AND nearly most of Back to the Future before it's time for dinner.
 Uncle Buck is one hour and forty minutes.
 Back to the Future is nearly two hours.
 This now puts the time at....almost 9:00, right?
 What is going on here?
 Did they really eat dinner THAT late?
 Is this normal for people in Connecticut to eat dinner that late?
 Did AMM just misjudge the time?

 So during the entire time they're watching movies, Kristy is embarrassed because David Michael, Karen, Andrew, and Emily Michelle keep being little pests and want to bother them while they're watching movies.
 Nannie at least tries to be helpful and has the kids go to their playroom for awhile, but they still manage to escape and come back to bother Kristy and Bart.
 But, seriously, where the fuck are Watson and Elizabeth?
 These are THEIR kids.
 They can't wrangle them up and tell them to go anywhere else in their twenty-room mansion?
 (I have no idea how many rooms their house is; that was just a guess).
 I feel like they take for granted that Kristy loves baby-sitting so much and just figure she'd be happy to entertain the kids while she has company over.